 Damask Roses are renowned for their fragrance and are commercially harvested for rose oil, which is used in perfumes, rose water, cold creams and facial toner.
 One perk of the Damask rose is that its petals are edible: rose water is often used in sweets, but the petals also find their way into garnishes, herbal teas, baked goods (think: lavender and rose water scones) and even ice cream.

 With their ubiquity on Valentine’s Day and other romantic occasions, it’s understandable to think of roses as a cliche.
 But in light of their incredible diversity, from rare roses to hardy invasive varieties, we think all types of roses deserve some love!
+You can also learn about the meaning of yellow roses and find out which roses smell the best.
 Don’t forget to check out some of our favorite rose Bouqs for your next occasion!Shop All